killkoc/TabsTableWidget/README.md

 - **{r}, {g}, {b}**: These tags set the color of the text in the cells of the column. {r} sets the color to red, {g} sets the color to green, and {b} sets the color to blue.

 - **{fN}**: This tag sets the font size of the text in the cells of the column.
-N is the size of the font.
+N is the size of the font in pixels.

 ### In Cells